nick-brown/ruby-interview-questions/README.md

 * Clarification of existing questions or answers.
 * Elaboration of existing answers.

-Any fixes to answers or updates to questions that make them more readable or understandable should be promptly merged.
+Any fixes to answers or updates to questions that make them more readable or understandable should be accepted.
 Questions that contain code should be tested before they are submitted.
-Remember that the meaning of these questions is to gauge an overall familiarity with Ruby concepts and behaviors, and also a general familiarity of core objects and methods.
+Remember that the meaning of these questions is to gauge an overall familiarity with Ruby concepts and behaviors, as well as a general familiarity of core objects and methods.
 Questions about data structures and algorithms, design patterns, or other general programming questions are generally outside the scope of this document.
-Questions about experience, motivations, and related questions should also not be listed here.
+Questions about experience, motivations, and related topics should also not be listed here.
+Standard Ruby documentation syntax is used. `::` signifies access to constants and class methods while `#` signifies access to instance methods.
+Questions are listed in ascending order by their general difficulty within each section category.
+Sample answers should also be provided for the convenience of the reader.
 Significant contributors should be added to the list below.

 * [@gregstallings](<https://twitter.com/gregstallings>)
 * [@npalaniuk](<https://twitter.com/npalaniuk>)